elevien/elevien.github.io/research.md

     I have collaborated with Farshid Jafarpour (Utrecht University) in this area.
   </li>
   <li>
     Mathematical aspects of <strong>extremal statistics and large deviation theory</strong>.
 Both theories concern different notions of ``extremal'' events in probability theory.
 I have become particularly interested in connections between these areas and geometry.
+There is a more applied aspect of this work (see below).
   </li>
 </ul>
     <hr>